Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Introduction

-At the core of \method is an adaptive planner that decides, at each step, how many subqueries to open and whether to explore further depth, based on the complexity of the input query.
-It weighs the expected marginal utility of each branch, expanding breadth when broad exploration is valuable and deepening paths selectively when the information gain justifies further effort.
-This allows \method to flexibly allocate resources depending on whether the query is on a broad topic that demands diverse perspectives, or a specific one that requires deeper investigation.
+At the core of \method is an adaptive planner that weighs the expected information gains \emph{before} and \emph{after} each research step, expanding breadth and deepening paths only when the information gain justifies the overheads.
+This allows \method to flexibly allocate resources depending on nature, scope, and complexity of each query.

 However, planning alone is insufficient.
-Since research is inherently iterative and non-linear, newly emerged evidence may reshape priorities mid-execution. \method incorporates a real-time orchestration layer that monitors ongoing research outputs, evaluates them against goal satisfaction and quality metrics, and makes live adjustments.
+Since research is inherently iterative and non-linear, newly emerged evidence \emph{mid-research} may reshape priorities. \method incorporates a runtime orchestration layer that monitors ongoing research findings, evaluates them against goal satisfaction and quality rubrics, and makes live adjustments.
 This mechanism allows the system to terminate low-value or redundant branches early and reallocate computational resources toward more promising paths.
-More importantly, it allows speculative execution by launching child tasks before parent-level planning decisions are finalized, thereby reducing idle time and accelerating throughput.
+More importantly, it allows \emph{speculative execution} by launching child tasks before parent-level planning decisions are finalized, thereby reducing latency and accelerating throughput.

-This tight feedback loop between planning and execution produces a highly dynamic research tree that evolves in response to both query structure and emergent information.
-To handle this, \method employs a multi-dimensional parallelization framework to schedule tasks across breadth and depth through a unified task pool.
-Built on a fully asynchronous infrastructure with thread-safe state management, the system enables simultaneous exploration of multiple research paths and allows non-blocking orchestration to adapt the tree structure as new findings emerge.
+This tight feedback loop between planning and research execution produces a highly dynamic research tree that evolves at runtime.
+To handle this, \method employs a fully-asynchronous execution infrastructure to schedule all the planning, research, and orchestration tasks in a unified pool with thread-safe state management.
+This enables concurrent exploration of multiple research paths and allows non-blocking orchestration to adapt the tree structure.

-To evaluate the effectiveness of \method, we conduct experiments on two recent deep research benchmarks, DeepResearchGym and DeepResearch Bench \cite{coelho2025deepresearchgym, alzubi2025open}.
-Compared to the baseline, \method can consistently accomplish deeper and wider research within fixed time constraints, producing research reports of better comprehensiveness and insights.
+To evaluate the effectiveness of \method, we conduct experiments on two recent deep research benchmarks, DeepResearchGym \cite{coelho2025deepresearchgym} and DeepResearch Bench \cite{alzubi2025open}.
+Compared to the baseline, \method can consistently improve research throughput, producing research reports of the same quality with up to 5$\times$ speed-ups, or even higher quality within the same time.